 - An information report – usually a document between 3 and 50 pages.
 For example, a number of information reports have been done around aspects of COVID-19 pandemic.

 - A full and comprehensive published report – for example, the report on plastics covered in the article Rethinking plastics in Aotearoa New Zealand – the report.

 Many of the reports produced by the OPMCSA are written in plain English in order to communicate clearly to government and other organisations without scientific expertise and members of the public.
 Larger reports are often accompanied by summary versions.

-Examples of reports and information documents that will be of interest within the classroom cover:
+Below are some examples of topics with reports and information documents that will be of interest within the classroom:

 - gene editing

 - the future of commercial fishing in Aotearoa New Zealand

 - 5G in Aoteroa New Zealand.